Since signing with me at Hartline signed a six book contract

 Cheryl Linn Martin

-Since signing with me at Hartline Cheryl has signed to publish a three book series, Hawaiian Detective Series with Comfort Publications- the first book is titled Pineapples in Peril
+Since signing with me at Hartline Cheryl has signed to publish a three book series, Hawaiian Detective Series with Comfort Publications- the titles are Pineapples in Peril, Ukeuleles Undercover, and Menehunes Missing.

 Cheryl is a member of Oregon Christian Writers and American Christian Fiction Writers and serves as the ACFW Portland Chapter Vice President.
 In April 2010 she won the Novel Journey Middle Grade/YA contest for Pineapples in Peril.
 In May 2010 she became a finalist in the Daphne du Maurier Award for Excellence in Mystery/Suspense.